 Imamzadeh Seyyed Hamzeh in Tabriz and El-Golu Park is a popular hangout during the Ramadan month in Tabriz.
 Imamzadeh Seyyed Hamzeh is one of the religious centers in the city and people flock into it during the holy month of Ramadan.
 Aash-e Shir is one of the cuisines served during Iftar in Tabriz.
 Other traditional cuisines of Tabriz include Kufteh, Dolmeh, Aash-e Abghureh, and colorful jams, which are served at the city’s restaurants.

 Grandma’s Aash in Rasht, a good appetizer for Ramadan.

 If you decide to travel to Guilan Province during Ramadan, do not forget the traditional neighborhood of the city: Chellehkhaneh.
 There is a famous cooking center there named Grandma Aash, which serves Aash with locally grown vegetables.
 There is also a famous sweet named Reshteh-Khoshkar, which is made of fried rice paste and served in confectionaries and restaurants throughout the city.

 Qazvin and renowned Halim

-There are several tourist sites in this city which amazes visitors.
-However, don’t forget to eat Obey zakan Halim during your sojourn in this historic city.
-Sholeh- Zard, Aash-e Dugh, Ashe- Reshteh, Shir Berenj, kheer and Ranging are some of the alternative cuisines served during the holy month of Ramadan in Qazvin.
+There are several tourist sites in this city that amazes visitors.
+However, don’t forget to eat Obey Zakan Halim during your sojourn in this historic city.
+Sholeh- Zard, Aash-e Dough, Ashe- Reshteh, Shir Berenj, kheer, and Ranging are some of the alternative cuisines served during the holy month of Ramadan in Qazvin.